A New Wave Of Socially Conscious Tampon Companies Focuses On Organics And Giving Back | Fast Company

 Despite the high costs of organic cotton, all four companies are working to keep costs down: Conscious Period’s tampons are priced at $8.50 for a box of 20, not too much higher than the mainstream brands; Veeda’s retail for $5.99 to $8.99 for a box of 18.
 Cora’s pricing model, which varies from $10-$12 per month for a subscription on repeat delivery, factors in not just the tampons, but the travel cases that come along with them.

-All of the brands producing these organic products assert that the feminine care industry is an under-researched and under-regulated market and a lack of transparency, since mass-market manufacturers aren’t required to list the ingredients on the box.
+All of the brands producing these organic products assert that the feminine-care industry is an under-researched and under-regulated market with a lack of transparency, since mass-market manufacturers aren’t required to list the ingredients on the box.

 But Iffath Hoskins, clinical associate professor at the Department of Obstetrics and Gynecology at NYU Langone Medical Center, says that women generally have healthy, stable bacterial environments within the vagina, and because it is naturally so biologically balanced, it can usually protect itself against a number of harmful infections.
 So, even though vaginal mucosa is highly absorbent, the use of synthetic materials such as rayon, polyester, plastics, is generally harmless.